SubmittedWork/DeepIP/README.md

-# Does-this-Incident-Matter
+# DeepIP

-A deep neural network by using a CNN based model and incorporating an attention mechanism for trivial incident prediction.
+A deep neural network by using a CNN based model and incorporating an attention mechanism for incident prioritization.

 ## Introduction

-We propose a deep-learning based approach, called DeepTIP (Deep learning based Trivial Incident Prediction), to prioritizing incidents by identifying trivial incidents. `DeepTIP.ipynb`
+We propose a deep-learning based approach, called DeepIP (Deep learning based Incident Prioritization), to prioritizing incidents by identifying incidental incidents. `DeepTIP.ipynb`

 <br/></br>
 ![Architecture](Overviewpng.png) </br>